jiasong18/Ant-Media-Server-Wiki/Conference-Call.md

 Here are the conference related notifications that callback is invoked for.
 Please check the [conference.html](https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/conference.html) for proper usage.
 * `joinedTheRoom`: Called when WebSocket is connected.
 It has parameter that contains stream id for publishing and streams array in order to play the stream.
 * `newStreamAvailable`: Called when a previously joined stream is ready to play.
-* `roomInformation`: Called when getroomInfo is sent by client.
+* `roomInformation`: Called when `getRoomInfo` is sent by client.
 It returns the active streams in the room.
 * `leavedFromRoom`: Called when this client is leaved from the room.